-This “Glyndebourne” style evening starts with a relaxed drinks reception in the secret, church and vicarage gardens of All Saints which boast a fine collection of topiary and one of the most handsome Victorian jardinières in the West Country.
-After being suitably welcomed with copious amounts of “Fizz” served by the charming Origami team combined with live musical entertainment from the “The Fourth Note” - pupils of Elmlea Junior School.
-The guests then took their seats in the comfort of the church for the first Act preceded with a rousing verse of the National Anthem.
-Half way through the evening everyone returned to the garden for a delicious summer picnic beautifully prepared by The Mall Deli and once suitably refuelled they returned to the church for the final act!
+This “Glyndebourne” style evening starts with a relaxed drinks reception in the secret gardens of All Saints with its Topiary Garden with a fine feature of one of the most handsome Victorian jardinières in the West Country.
+After being suitably welcomed with copious amounts of “Fizz” served by Origami Events, guest were able to wander in these sublime surroundings before taking their seats for the first Act preceded with a rousing verse of the National Anthem.
+During the interval everyone returned to the garden for a delicious summer picnic beautifully prepared by The Mall Deli and once suitably refuelled they returned to the church for the final act!

 In 2017 the evening was dedicated to our Charity of the year - a LIFE for a CURE – Ryan Bresnahan’s Meningitis Appeal and our generous guests donated nearly £4,000 in cash and online donations.
 If you would like to make a donation to this wonderful charity FOLLOW THIS LINK TO VIRGIN MONEY.

 2018 Opera Picnic Photos